-As previously noted, one can interpret I as a classification of a continuous signal S by fixing a threshold s{th} , i.e., $\{I = 1\} = \{S > s{th}\}$.
+As previously noted, one can interpret I as a classification of a continuous signal S by fixing a threshold $s{th}$ , i.e., $\{I = 1\} = \{S > s{th}\}$ .
+In NDE literature pertaining to PoD curves, $s{th}$ is called the decision or detection threshold (Berens and Hovey, 1981; Sheils et al., 2012).
 The PoD function in Eq.
 (1) can thus be written as a function of the continuous/continuous Model (1).

-By changing the threshold s{th} , the PoD curve changes (Sarkar et al., 1998); at the limit, it is $PoD(x, s{th} = -\infty) = 1$ and $PoD(x, s{th} = +\infty) = 0$ for any value x.
+By changing the threshold $s{th}$ , the PoD curve changes (Sarkar et al., 1998); at the limit, it is $PoD(x, s{th} = -\infty) = 1$ and $PoD(x, s{th} = +\infty) = 0$ for any value x.

-PoD curves have indeed been obtained from " \hat{a} vs. a" models (Berens, 2000; Annis, 2009; Virkkunen et al., 2019).
-In aircraft integrity management, the threshold s{th} , also called the decision threshold (Berens and Hovey, 1981), is chosen so that a critical crack size fixed by expert judgement (Wood and Engle Jr, 1979) is detected with a 90% probability, with a 95% confidence level (Berens, 2000).
+PoD curves have indeed been obtained from " $\hat{a}$ vs. a" models (Berens, 2000; Annis, 2009; Virkkunen et al., 2019).
+In aircraft integrity management, the threshold $s{th}$ is chosen so that a critical crack size fixed by expert judgment (Wood and Engle Jr, 1979) is detected with a 90% probability, with a 95% confidence level (Berens, 2000).
 According to Wood and Engle Jr (1979), the basis for these target probability and confidence level is arbitrary and relates to a required degree of conservatism and to the practical implementation of NDE testing programs.
-The characterization of a PoD curve with this 90/95 target value has been considered best practice, until today (Annis, 2009).
-As we show below in Section 3, calibrating the PoD curve and fixing s{th} in this way without a comprehensive decision analysis may not ensure that the test is exploited to its full potential.
+The characterization of a PoD curve with this 90/95 target value is considered best practice, until today (e.g., Annis, 2009; Tschöke et al., 2021).
+However, as we show below in Section 3, calibrating the PoD curve and fixing $s{th}$ in this way without a comprehensive decision analysis may not ensure that the test is exploited to its full potential.
+Furthermore, although the term decision threshold originally refers to the fact that a repair action systematically follows the detection of a defect with $S > s{th}$ , it may not be optimal to do so in all circumstances.

 Eq.
 (2) does not preclude the PoD curve from taking a non-zero value when x = 0.
-A PoD curve for which PoD(0) = 0.3 is depicted in Fig. 2 by fixing $s{th} = 0.01$ in the model of Eq.
-(19) in the example below.
-However, Straub (2004) notes that PoD curves typically proposed in the literature, such as those obtained from the log-logistic model mentioned in Section 2.3, pass through the point PoD(0) = 0, and thus do not include the possibility of false detection.
+A PoD curve for which PoD(0) = 0.3 is depicted in Fig. 2 for $s{th} = 0.01$ .
+Straub (2004) notes that PoD curves typically proposed in the literature, such as those obtained from the log-logistic model mentioned in Section 2.3, pass through the point PoD(0) = 0, and thus do not include the possibility of false detection.
 (Packman et al., 1968; Berens and Hovey, 1981) have motivated this choice with damage tolerant design philosophy by presuming that unnecessary repairs can only improve the reliability of the system.
 However, Heasler and Doctor (1996) argues that for risk-based decision analysis it is more appropriate to consider PoD models for which PoD(0) > 0 since unnecessary repairs lead to additional costs.
 Straub (2004) has proposed the term probability of indication (PoI) for PoD curves that include false alarms, i.e., those for which PoD(0) > 0, which include the effect of noise on the indication of the condition.
 Nevertheless, we use the term PoD curve throughout this paper.